alaabashiyi/clinics/README.md

 1. Created a function that converts the json file into a filtered array of objects.
 2. Added the convert function inside a Utils folder.
 3. Created a custom hook for data filtering, called "useData", this custom hook returns a filtered array whenever it called. and returns an empty array on initalization.
+4. Used Context API for global state management, i could've used Redux but it's a very small application.

 ## Running:

 There was some warning and errors that i had to unit test the faulty compoenets, fixed the errors and warnings.

+## NOTE:

+a lot of static text can be dynamic and more compoenets can be modified for reusable purpose but we're short in time.